Black Friday, the biggest U.S.-centric shopping event of the year, has become a global phenomenon with huge discounts and deals.

 What Motivates Consumers to Spend?

 The main reason people shop on Black Friday is to save money, especially for Baby Boomers and Gen X shoppers who really like discounts.
-Also, special deals that only last for a short time during Black Friday make people want to buy quickly.
+Additionally, special deals that are only available for a short time during Black Friday prompt people to make a purchase quickly.

-Knowing what makes shoppers want to buy can help stores make better sales plans and offer the right deals at the right time.
+Understanding what motivates shoppers to make a purchase can help retailers create more effective sales strategies and offer targeted deals at the optimal time.

 Here is how shoppers buy based on the discounts and deals offered: